PITTSFIELD -- This time of year, financial need is as pervasive -- if not as conspicuous -- as piped-in Christmas music.

 "Most parents are pretty overwhelmed by the volume of the bags [they receive]," Buffis said.
-"These are the only gifts [most of] these kids are going to get."

 Other gift services for young children include the Eagle Santa Fund, which purchases toy animals for infants and toddlers and gift certificates to those ages 3 to 11.
 The Northern Berkshire Santa Fund estimated that at least 600 children will be receiving toys through their donor campaign.
 The John S. Watson Christmas Fund gives families in South Berkshire food baskets and children clothing certificates.